eduardolmedeiros/vagrant-playground/tomcat/README.md

 ### Provision

-needed for changes and updates:
+Needed for changes and updates:

 ```
 vagrant provision